wolpert/terrapin/docs/index.md

 [StateMachine](https://github.com/wolpert/terrapin/tree/main/statemachine) provides a general-purpose state machine with both programmatic and JSON-loading support for state machine definitions.
 Stateful objects can use annotations for fields that encompasses the state.
-It provides metrics, pluggable locking mechanism and pre/post hooks as well.
+It provides metricsImplementation, pluggable locking mechanism and pre/post hooks as well.

 ## CodeHead-Test